adfelippe/u-doom/README.md

 |DG_GetTicksMs        |Platform-specific get system tick in ms.
 |DG_GetKey            |Read keys from a queue received from the remote Web BLE app

-Please notice I've forked the project in order to organize it a little bit and reduce the screen resolution to 320x200 to minimize the amount of data to be sent via BLE.
-I fixed most the compilation warnings and added the shareware WAD file to it too.
+Please notice I forked the project in order to organize it a little bit and reduce the screen resolution to 320x200 to minimize the amount of data to be sent via BLE.
+Most of the compilation warnings were fixed and the shareware WAD file was added.

 ## EVK-NINA-W15
 The EVK is controlled by ubxlib.
-It's configured with BLE SPS profile and a serial port at a 961200 bps.
-Please see the disclaimer below for the consequences of those.
+It's configured with BLE SPS and the serial port runs at 961200 bps.
+Please see the disclaimer below for the implications of those.

 ## Web Bluetooth Application
 The Web Bluetooth component is a JavaScript application (sort of) running natively in the browser.
 Using the native Web Bluetooth API, we can connect to the NINA-EVK using any of the computer's Bluetooth device.
-Once the connection is established, the EVK will start sending frames, which the application will reconstruct based on a simple protocol.
+Once the connection is established, the EVK will start sending chopped frames, which the application will then reconstruct based on a simple protocol.
 Once a full frame is received, it'll display the image in the browser on a 2D canvas.
 The application also captures the pressed/unpressed keys and send them back to the EVK so the game can respond to those events.
 Only up, down, left, right, ctrl, enter and esc are mapped at the moment.

 ## How to compile and run
 ### Compile the port for Linux